DFEAGILEDEVOPS/MTC/admin/README.md

 * SQL_DATABASE - the database to connect to
 * SQL_PORT - the port to connect on, defaults to 1433
 * SQL_TIMEOUT - the time in milliseconds before an operation times out
-* SQL_SCALE - the azure specific scale setting for the database.
+* SQL_AZURE_SCALE - the azure specific scale setting for the database.
 Such as S1, S2, S3 etc.  When this is left blank, migrations are assumed to be running in a docker instance of SQL Server

 #### Using SQL Server